py5coding/py5book/README.md

 The goal of py5 is to create a new version of Processing that is [integrated into the Python ecosystem](/integrations/python_ecosystem_integrations).
 Built into the library are thoughtful choices about how to best get py5 to work with other popular Python libraries and tools such as [Jupyter](https://jupyter.org/), [numpy](https://numpy.org/), [shapely](https://shapely.readthedocs.io/en/stable/), [trimesh](https://trimesh.org/), [matplotlib](https://matplotlib.org/), and [Pillow](https://python-pillow.org/).

-py5 was created by the artist and software developer [Jim Schmitz](https://ixora.io/) (@hx2A) starting in March of 2020.
-The library is the foundation of his [art practice](https://ixora.io/art/).

 ## Simple Example

 Here is a simple example of a working py5 Sketch, written in module mode: